ReesMorrison/BlogThemes/content/blog/2021-03-08-time-to-his-coy-mistress-by-andrew-marvell/TimeCoy.md

 *Rather at once our time devour  *
 *Than languish in his slow-chapped power.*

 According to the Norton Anthology of English Literature, "slow-chapped power" means "slowly devouring jaws."
 In short, the poem’s hero feels like he's dying as Time slowly eats him.
-We can’t go back and [re-create time[(GroundHog) nor save it in a jar, we can only make the best use of it right now by our present lights.
+We can’t go back and [re-create time](https://themesfromart.com/blog/2021-03-08-time-from-groundhog-day-starring-bill-murray/timegroundhog/) nor save it in a jar, we can only make the best use of it right now by our present lights.
 Life stretches away infinitely for the young; is measured and cherished by the middle-aged, and speeds all too quickly to the end when we are old.
 The poem juxtaposes sensual passion with death’s scythe:

 *The grave’s a fine and private place,  *
 *But none, I think, do there embrace.*

-To read about subthemes of time that are not closely associated with this poem or the other three creative works, please visit [Additional Subthemes](  ).
+To read about subthemes of time that are not closely associated with this poem or the other three creative works, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-03-09-time-additional/timeadditional/).

 Marvell’s passionate romancer fulminates against his mistress’ refusals and pace; acutely aware of the degradations of time and the inevitable loss of physical delight; he is aroused and wants to make love right now without all this extended foreplay.
 Every minute not seized means pleasure delayed, diminished or possibly lost.
 Time is of the essence.